TapioJarnfors/Sonoff_SmartWaterValveAttributeAnalysis/Sonoff_SmartWaterValveAnalysis_0r0.md

 ... (continues with similar pattern) ...
 Manually closed the valve and data capturing of the irrigation cycle

-### Event Timeline for Timed Irrigation 0.6 m³/h (Mapped to Packet Captures)
+### Event Timeline for Quantitative Irrigation 0.6 m³/h (Mapped to Packet Captures)

-_Summary: This section shows the event timeline for a timed irrigation cycle at a higher flow rate (0.6 m³/h), allowing comparison with lower flow scenarios and helping to identify any differences in attribute reporting or system response._
+_Summary: This section shows the event timeline for a quantitative irrigation cycle at a higher flow rate (0.6 m³/h), allowing comparison with lower flow scenarios and helping to identify any differences in attribute reporting or system response._

-Wireshark captures show the following sequence of events for a timed irrigation cycle, confirming the system's operation as per the defined attributes:
+Wireshark captures show the following sequence of events for a quantitative irrigation cycle, confirming the system's operation as per the defined attributes:
 Wireshark file name: `20250713_QuantitativeCapture_041115_0.6Flow.pcapng` Parameters for this capture: